-Some portions of this book that are delineated OGC originate from the System Reference Document and are ©1999, 2000, 2001, should bear the COPYRIGHT NOTICE man Games. rights reserved.
-Reproduction or use without the written permission of the publisher expressly forbidden, except for the
+Some portions of this book that are delineated OGC originate from the System Reference Document and are ©1999, 2000, 2001, 2002, 2003 Wizards of the Coast, Inc. The remainder of these OGC portions of this book hereby is added to Open Game Content, and if so used. should bear the COPYRIGHT NOTICE man Games.
+All rights reserved.
+Reproduction or use without the written permission of the publisher is expressly forbidden, except for the purpose of review or use of OGC consistent with the OGL.